Resistance Exercise Effort for Type 2 Diabetes

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you are using oral hypoglycemic drugs, you must have been on them for at least 6 months to participate.

-Is resistance exercise safe for people with type 2 diabetes?
+What prior data suggests that this exercise protocol is safe for individuals with prediabetes or type 2 diabetes?

 Flavio De Castro Magalhaes, PhD